 - For eggs that are creamy with just a little liquidy yolk in the center, 7 minutes.

 - For runny eggs, 6 to 6 1/2 minutes.

 Remove eggs and immediately plunge into a generous bowl of ice water.
 Leave for three minutes then peel and slice in half.

 Today I’ll be sharing this recipe at our very own Throwback Thursday Link Party.
-You might want to bookmark this special two week extravaganza – they’re all lots of links to both Thanksgiving & Thanksgiving leftovers, Thanksgiving Crafts & Holiday Decorating.
+You might want to bookmark this special two-week extravaganza – they’re all lots of links to both Thanksgiving & Thanksgiving leftovers, Thanksgiving Crafts & Holiday Decorating.

 I’ll also be sharing at Fiesta Friday, hosted this week by Julianna @ Foodie On Board and Hilda @ Along The Grapevine, and Saucy Saturdays.
-Saucy Saturdays is hosted by four incredible bloggers: Dina, Jennifer, Christine & Swayum.
+Saucy Saturdays are hosted by four incredible bloggers: Dina, Jennifer, Christine & Swayum.

 If you came to this recipe looking for a way to use leftover turkey or chicken, be sure to check out the link below for 12 Days of Turkey.
 You might want to see the sister post for 12 Days of Ham, too.